ddemidov/amgcl/docs/bibliography.rst

 ..
 [FrVu01] Frank, Jason, and Cornelis Vuik.
 "On the construction of deflation-based preconditioners."
 SIAM Journal on Scientific Computing 23.2 (2001): 442-462.
 ..
 [GhKK12] P. Ghysels, P. Kłosiewicz, and W. Vanroose.
 "Improving the arithmetic intensity of multigrid with the help of polynomial smoothers".
 Numer.
 Linear Algebra Appl.
 2012;19:253-267.
 DOI: 10.1002/nla.1808.
 ..
 [GiSo11] Van Gijzen, Martin B., and Peter Sonneveld.
 "Algorithm 913: An elegant IDR (s) variant that efficiently exploits biorthogonality properties."
 ACM Transactions on Mathematical Software (TOMS) 38.1 (2011): 5.
 ..
+[GmHJ15] Gmeiner, Björn, et al. "A quantitative performance analysis for Stokes solvers at the extreme scale." arXiv preprint arXiv:1511.02134 (2015).
+..
 [Saad03] Saad, Yousef.
 Iterative methods for sparse linear systems.
 Siam, 2003.
 ..
 [SaTu08] Sala, Marzio, and Raymond S. Tuminaro.
 "A new Petrov-Galerkin smoothed aggregation preconditioner for nonsymmetric linear systems."
 SIAM Journal on Scientific Computing 31.1 (2008): 143-166.
 ..
 [SlDi93] Sleijpen, Gerard LG, and Diederik R. Fokkema.
 "BiCGstab (l) for linear equations involving unsymmetric matrices with complex spectrum."
 Electronic Transactions on Numerical Analysis 1.11 (1993): 2000.